-∮∮ ip.ai
+ip.ai

-Partner for diaitalisation Intelligent processes.
-In the IT E-Commerce segment, the Bechtle Group covers all common IT areas with a broad portfolio of IT products for its customers from hardware to standard software to peripheral items.
+Intelligent processes.
+In the IT E-Commerce segment, the Bechtle Group covers all common IT areas with a broad portfolio of IT products for its customers - from hardware to standard software to peripheral items.
 Bechtle is represented with this segment in 14 European countries and boasts a strong competitive position.